barringtonbrook/barringtonbrook.github.io/content/posts/presentation.md

 We were tasked with presenting the work of the Hack team as well as an introduction to DevOps practices and technologies more generally to a non-technical audience.

-The Audience was a portfolio team whose interest included are work but who didn't necessarily have any technical background.
+The Audience was a portfolio team whose interests included our work but who didn't necessarily have any technical background.

 ### How did we get the ticket?